A Gauge Condition for Studying the Origin of Intrinsic Magnetospheres

+Here, $\rho$ is the density and $\vec{v}$ the velocity, $P$ the hydrostatic pressure, $\eta$ the shear viscosity, and $\vec{j}$ the electric density current.
+The solar wind is nearly inviscid, and therefore in this study we will consider $\eta = 0$.
+Furthermore, we assume that the magnetic field generated by the astronomical object is not strong enough to deviate appreciably the solar wind, i.e. the plasma parameter $\beta \equiv 2\mu P/B^2 \gg 1$, and therefore, the forcing term $\vec{j}\times \vec{B} \propto B^2$ can be neglected.
+Thus, Eqs.~\eqref{continuity} and \eqref{navier-stokes} are a complete set of differential equations describing the dynamics of the solar wind, and are decoupled from Eq.~\eqref{diffusion} for the magnetic field.
+Note that the opposite is not true, the magnetic diffusion equation depends on the velocity field.

-The objective of this work is to analyze how the terrestrial magnetic field is modified by the presence of the solar wind in zones far away from Earth's magnetic field source.
-For this, we consider a conductive fluid whose velocity is constant, $\it{i.e.}$ $\vec{v}=v_0 \hat{a_x}$.
-This approximation is valid in the sense that the velocity of solar wind particles is very high far away of Earth, and is not affected appreciably by the terrestrial magnetic field.
-Besides, we also consider an incompresible and irrotacional fluid, which is equivalent to exclude the dynamics related to the formation of vortices in the fluid, that generally form in the proximities of Earth, because its magnetic field is very strong.
-According to these considerations, the velocity of the fluid can be written as the gradient of a potential function of the form:
+We study the case where density and velocity fluctuations in the solar wind due to the magnetic field of the source are negligible, so that, as a first approximation, we consider an incompresible ($\nabla \cdot \vec{v} = 0$) and irrotational ($\nabla \times \vec{v} = 0$) fluid in the steady state, $\partial /\partial t = 0$.
+By doing this, we are excluding the dynamics related to the formation of vortices, that is generally formed in the proximities of the magnetic source, and also magnetic reconnection processes \cite{priest2007,reconnection1,mhd_miller}.
+According to these considerations, the velocity of the fluid can be written as the gradient of a potential function $\phi_v$, such that